LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 The `jndiName` property is optional; it will default to `jdbc/fhir_<tenantId>_<dsId>` where `<tenantId>` and `<dsId>` represent the tenant and datastore ids respectively<sup id="a4">[4](#f4)</sup>.

 The datasource definitions themselves are configured in accordance with the [Liberty documentation on Relational database connections with JDBC](https://openliberty.io/docs/latest/relational-database-connections-JDBC.html).
-Previous versions of the IBM FHIR Server supported a proxy datasource that allowed for datasource definitions in the fhir-server-config.json, but Liberty JDBC datasource configuration is now the preferred approach due to benefits related to configuring pool sizes, transaction recovery, and monitoring.
+Previous versions of the IBM FHIR Server supported a proxy datasource that allowed for datasource definitions in the fhir-server-config.json, but now Liberty JDBC datasource configuration is used due to benefits related to configuring pool sizes, transaction recovery, and monitoring.

 For example, the fhir-server-config snippet from above would have a corresponding Liberty config like this:
 ```xml